claire-wong/ISBM-2.0-Client-SDK/README.md

 In this model, publishers send messages to a central message broker (ISBM Service Provider), and subscribers receive messages based on their interests or subscriptions to specific topics or channels.

+#### Breakdown of the key components and concepts of the publish-subscribe message bus model

+#### Provider Applications:

+Provider applications are devices or systems that generate and send messages to the ISBM aervice provider.
+They produce messages related to specific topics or events without knowing who will receive them.

+#### Consumer Applications:

+Consumer applications are devices or systems that receive messages from the the ISBM aervice provider based on their subscriptions to specific topics and channels.
+They express interest in receiving messages about particular topics or events.

+#### ISBM Service Provider:

+The ISBM service provider acts as an intermediary between provider applications and consumer applications.
+It receives messages from publishers and distributes them to subscribers based on their subscriptions.
+The ISBM aervice provider manages the routing and delivery of messages, ensuring that each consumer application receives the relevant messages according to its subscriptions.

+#### Topics or Channels:

+A channel is a logical conduit which messages flow between different devices or systems within a cluster.
+It serves as a means of organizing and directing the transmission of messages, providing a structured communication conduit for exchanging information.
+Channels help to categorize messages and ensure that they reach their intended recipients efficiently.
+In messaging systems, channels play a crucial role in facilitating communication, enabling devices and systems to interact and share data seamlessly across distributed environments while maintaining scalability and flexibility in message routing and delivery.

+Subscribers register their interest in receiving messages related to specific topics or channels by subscribing to them.
+Subscriptions can be dynamic, allowing subscribers to subscribe or unsubscribe from topics at any time.
+Decoupling:

+The publish-subscribe model enables loose coupling between publishers and subscribers.
+Publishers and subscribers do not need to be aware of each other's existence, promoting scalability, flexibility, and modularity in distributed systems.
+Asynchronous Communication:

+Communication between publishers and subscribers is asynchronous.
+Publishers produce messages at their own pace, and subscribers consume messages as they become available in the message bus.
+Scalability and Flexibility:

+The publish-subscribe model is highly scalable and flexible, allowing systems to handle large volumes of messages and accommodate dynamic changes in the number of publishers and subscribers.

 ### ISBM Publication-Subscription Message Flow Diagram

 ![image](/Documents/Images/Publication_Flow.jpg)